 Good Samaritan Society - Millard is an average-sized non-profit nursing home located in Omaha, Nebraska.
-Sporting an overall grade of B-, this is likely a middle of the pack nursing home.
-Based on our ratings, this nursing home likely wouldn't be a bad choice.
-The best part of this nursing home's report card was its exemplary inspection rating.
-We discuss inspections in the next paragraph.
+Sporting an overall grade of B, this facility is a very good choice.
+The nursing homes in Omaha received high scores across the board with a B+ city grade, making this one of the best places in Nebraska to find a nursing home.
+This nursing home's impressive report card was highlighted by its inspection rating, which you can find in the next paragraph.

 Good Samaritan Society - Millard

 - Nursing Home

 Get pricing and details on Omaha senior living options.Get Pricing

 - Accepts Medicaid 1